 Cleveland desperately needed change at the top after last year's debacle, and Kevin Stefanski was one of the most intriguing coach hirings of the offseason.
 As we've seen recently, Cleveland wasn't shy about making big moves in free agency with Jack Conklin, Austin Hooper and several smaller defensive moves.
 The team's draft also looks strong, adding tackle Jedrick Wills, safety Grant Delpit and defensive tackle Jordan Elliott.
 Now the Browns just need Baker Mayfield to perform.

-Here we are in early July, and Dak Prescott still doesn't have a long-term deal.
-Dallas might have to pay for waiting so long, but that's probably a problem for next offseason.
+Dak Prescott still does not have a long-term deal.
+Dallas might have to pay for waiting so long to lock up their franchise quarterback, but that's probably a problem for next offseason.
 The team did well to keep Amari Cooper around with $60 million guaranteed and got arguably the biggest steal in the draft when CeeDee Lamb fell into its lap with the 17th pick.
 The defense lost cornerback Byron Jones in free agency but was able to retain plenty of depth and even help the secondary by signing safety Ha Ha Clinton-Dix.
-It remains to be seen if the additions of defensive tackles Gerald McCoy and Dontari Poe will actually help at this point in their careers, along with Aldon Smith after a long period away from the game.
+It remains to be seen if the additions of defensive linemen Everson Griffen and Dontari Poe will actually help, and the team already had some bad luck with new addition Gerald McCoy's season-ending injury.
+They also added Aldon Smith after a long period away from the game.
 New head coach Mike McCarthy has hopefully become more creative with a year away from the game.

 It's hard not to like what the Broncos did in the offseason, getting former defensive stars A.J.
 Bouye and Jurrell Casey for scraps.
 They also added running back Melvin Gordon to the fray and gave guard Graham Glasgow big money.
 Denver's draft was one of the most talked about with impact offensive additions Jerry Jeudy, K.J.
 Hamler, Lloyd Cushenberry and Albert Okwuegbunam to help young quarterback Drew Lock.